rohitdahiya010/learning-git-gub/README.md

 # learning-git-gub
-make a strong command in gitgub
+make a strong command in gitgub.